devjunhong/devjunhong.github.io/_pages/about.md

 * If you are a manager or a lead developer and want to talk to me in person, then you can give me an interview offer.

 Here's a list of contribution examples to the owner and I guess there will be numerous ways to help each other.

+## How do you make the blog name "Dance with Programming"?
+I have nothing in my mind when I have to name my blog.
+And I try to create a nice name without long consideration since I know it's hard to name on everything.

+This is not nice but that's a true story.
+After I name on my blog, I consider this.

+I think programming is like dancing.
+In my mind, I can imagine that I can dance as [BTS](https://www.youtube.com/watch?v=CzvfbRbEjww) do.
+In the real world, I can't dance like them.
+It's an illusion.
+I sometimes do imagine just like in this way.
+Every day I face someone who looks better than me in programming.
+If I want to do, there's no short way.
+I should put a lot of effort and push myself.
+I'm going to share a story; long, patience, hard, and pointed intended practice and repetition to be better.